 For purposes of dilemma-centered analysis, the book finds kinship with colleagues who locate their source in ideological conflicts (e.g., Billig, et al., 1988; Jasper, 2006, Tilly and Tarrow, 2007) and in the everyday paradoxes and contradictions of human relations which, say Baxter and Montgomery (1996) shoudn’t be “smoothed out.”
 See also Fairhurst, 2010, Grint, date?, Poole & ???, date, Rice and Cooper, 2010; Rawlins, 1992; and Rittell and Webber, date?, ]

-Michael Billig, a social psychologist recently retired from Loughborough University in the UK has been my other constant companion.
-See for example, Billig (199?) and our edited conference volume, Beyond Postmodernism.
+Michael Billig, a social psychologist recently retired from Loughborough University in the UK has been my other constant companion. photo of Michael Billig about here.
+See for example, our edited conference volume, Beyond Postmodernism.
 (Simons and Billig, 1994).
 On issues such as abortion Billig urges his readers to entertain the possibility of there being more than one common sense.
 This is reflected in such seemingly opposed aphorisms as “Many hands make light work” and “Too many cooks spoil the broth”; “Better safe than sorry” and “Never ventured, never gained.”

 To his psychologist colleagues Billig suggests that if one psychological principle appears reasonable, they should try reversing it to see whether its contrary is just as reasonable” (Billig, 1996, p.
 410) Readers might test their own fervently held principles with the same test of reversal.